von Alexandra Tuschka

 After the Baron Émile d'Erlanger acquired the finca in 1873, he had the paintings transferred to canvas, from which their quality suffered.
-The baron later donated the works to the state.
-Therefore, we can admire the "pintuars negras" as a complete work and complete in a room in the Prado in Madrid.
+The baron later donated the works to the state of Spain.
+Therefore, we can admire the "pintuars negras" as a complete collection and in a single room combined in the Prado in Madrid.
 However, due to their poor state of preservation, they are rarely lent to other museums.

-Francisco de Goya - Saturn devours his children
+Francisco de Goya - Saturn devours his son

 Oil on canvas, 1819 - 1823, 146 x 83 cm, Museo del Prado, Madrid

-Peter Paul Rubens - Saturn devours his children
+Peter Paul Rubens - Saturn devours his son

 Oil on canvas, 1636 - 1638, 180 x 87 cm, Museo del Prado, Madrid